Success Shown in Humans with Genetically Engineered Malaria Parasite Vaccine

 Malaria is caused by Plasmodium parasites that are transmitted to humans by a mosquito bite and first infects the liver and then the blood, leading to over 200 million infections and nearly a half-million deaths worldwide in 2015.
 While control measures, such as insecticide-treated bed nets and antimalarial drugs, are making headway against the disease, it is generally accepted that an effective vaccine will be required to completely eliminate malaria.

-With this new vaccine candidate, CIDR and Fred Hutch are at the forefront of malaria vaccine design.
+With this new vaccine candidate, CID Research and Fred Hutch are at the forefront of malaria vaccine design.

 The new study describes the use of a genetically engineered malaria parasite that is weakened by removal of three specific genes that are required for the parasite to successfully infect and cause disease in humans.
 These genetically attenuated parasites, or “GAPs”, are incapable of multiplying in the human liver, but are alive and effectively stimulate the immune system to build up defenses that can protect against a real malaria infection.